Porsche Boxster Common Problems

 Most competent shops will recommend replacing the bearing, at least as a safe guard against a future failure.
 Once the bearing has been retrofit, the value in the car is enhanced versus a vehicle that still has the original bearing.

-Cylinder Scoring – The Deadly Knocking Noise
+Cylinder Bore Scoring – The Deadly Knocking Noise

 Symptoms: Engine Knocking Noise, Oil Consumption, Black Exhaust Tail Pipe